bhartiy/learnsellacious/pages/41.plugins/stripe-connect/docs.md

 With the help of this plugin, the purchase amount directly goes to the seller's Stripe Connect account.

 To configure the Stripe connect plugin, you need to install and enable the plugin in your site.
-You can download the plugin from [here](https://www.sellacious.com/p/sellacious-extensions/payment-plugins/stripe-connect).
+You can download the plugin from https://www.sellacious.com/p/sellacious-extensions/payment-plugins/stripe-connect.

 To install this plugin go to the Joomla administrator > Extensions.
 Now go to Manage and Install.
 Select upload the package option, install the package you downloaded.
 You can enable the plugin from Joomla Administrator > Extensions > Plugins.
 Search for this plugin and enable it.

 Now, to configure this plugin go to Sellacious administrator > Settings > Payment Methods.
 Click on New.

 Select the Plugin Stripe Connect.
-Submit method name and after that fill the information related to you Stripe Account such as [Client Key, Publishable Key, and Secret Key](https://stripe.com/docs/keys).
+Submit method name and after that fill the information related to you Stripe Account such as Client Key, Publishable Key, and Secret Key. https://stripe.com/docs/keys
 Save the settings.
 Go to your Stripe Account and configure the Redirect URL.
 To redirect Sellers to back to their profile page URL should be

 http://yoursite.com/sellacious/index.php?option=com_sellacious&view=user&layout=edit&redirected_by=stripeconnectseparate